MaKleSoft/spin-date/README.md

-# date-select
+# spin-date

-See the [component page](http://maklesoft.github.io/date-select/) for more information.
+See the [component page](http://maklesoft.github.io/spin-date/) for more information.